-Payments that are not disability income.
-Any payment you receive from a plan that does not provide for disability retirement is not disability income.
-Any lump-sum payment for accrued annual leave that you receive when you retire on disability is a salary payment and is not disability income.
+Payments that aren't disability income.
+Any payment you receive from a plan that doesn't provide for disability retirement isn't disability income.
+Any lump-sum payment for accrued annual leave that you receive when you retire on disability is a salary payment and isn't disability income.

-For purposes of the credit for the elderly or the disabled, disability income does not include amounts you receive after you reach mandatory retirement age.
+For purposes of the credit for the elderly or the disabled, disability income doesn't include amounts you receive after you reach mandatory retirement age.
 Mandatory retirement age is the age set by your employer at which you would have had to retire, had you not become disabled.